 Time needed: 5 minutes.

-If you suspect you’re having problems with a cron task, it can be very beneficial to disconnect normal page views, like people adding things to their cart or checking out with WooCommerce, or any page view if you’re not using caching — from wp-cron running, as you don’t want the scheduled tasks to interfere with your checkout process.
+If you suspect you’re having problems with a cron task, it can be very beneficial to decouple normal page views — like people adding things to their cart or checking out with WooCommerce, or any page view if you’re not using caching — from wp-cron, as you don’t want the scheduled tasks to interfere with important actions like a customer checking out.

 - Disable auto-triggered wp-cron

 To disable automatic triggering of the WordPress cron job, open the wp-config.php file in the root of your WordPress installation.
 You can modify the wp-config.php file via FTP, or Plesk File Manager.
 Look for either the line that says

 define('DB_COLLATE', '');and right under it (or under the Other Customizations area), add the following on a line of its own:

 - Set up a Scheduled Task in Plesk